 MAHs should apply for a variation in a timely manner to introduce any required changes, such as an amendment of the manufacturing process or changes to product specifications.

-If for many pharmaceutical companies the three-step requirement does not present particular technical challenges, for all those situations where the portfolio of human medicinal products with chemically synthesized APIs is large, the exercise can feel like an insurmountable mountain to climb.
+If for many pharmaceutical companies the three-step requirement does not present particular technical challenges, for all those situations where the portfolio of human medicinal products is large, the exercise can feel like an insurmountable mountain to climb.

-For more information, please visit our page on the EMA Advice on Nitrosamines.
+For more information, please visit our page on the EMA and FDA regulations on Nitrosamine Control.